 As the City plans projects to deliver the strategy outcomes, continual community engagement will be leveraged to identify local issues.
-This will include engagement with:
+In addition to the responsible City departments, this will include engagement with:

 - 1. City residents and community groups;

 - 2. City businesses and institutes;

 - 3. Key subject matter experts; and

 - 4. Special interest group stakeholders.